 The most valuable habitats in terms of natural, biological, and cultural resources within the study area occur on private lands.
-Since these are not lands owned by the COA, no recommendations have been made with respect to specific improvements or

-&lt;sup>24 Marron Study Report, 2008. enhancement.
-However, the importance of these areas has been stated, and it is recommended that the COA consider the formation of conservation easement partnerships with willing landowners to provide for protection of these habitats.
+Since these are not lands owned by the COA, no recommendations have been made with respect to specific improvements or enhancement.
+However, the importance of these areas has been stated and it is recommended that the COA consider the formation of conservation easement partnerships with willing landowners to provide for protection of these habitats.

-8.2.4.
 Partnerships and Land-Use Agreements

 Future wildlife use of the study area will depend upon the availability of habitat, resources, and access to adjacent areas.
-The development of land-use agreements among the COA, transportation, land and wildlife management agencies, private landowners, and conservation groups that address these issues and provide solutions to emerging problems is recommended.
+The development of land-use agreements between the COA, transportation, land and wildlife management agencies, private landowners, and conservation groups that address these issues and provide solutions to emerging problems is recommended.

-Specifically, the Tijeras Arroyo Corridor Plan (draft stage-1990) made clear that drainage issues would govern arroyo treatment options and that these issues would not be resolved through the corridor planning process.
+Specifically, the Tijeras Arroyo Corridor Plan (draft stage-1990) made clear drainage issues would govern arroyo treatment options and that these issues would not be resolved through the corridor planning process.
 The Major Open Space Facility Plan recommends that the Open Space Division and the Planning Department work with the responsible drainage authorities to incorporate open space, trail and park concerns into drainage management plans (the AMAFCA drainage management plan for Tijeras Arroyo was adopted in 1981).
 It is believed that this approach would be more effective in fulfilling the policies of the Facility Plan for Arroyos.
-See Appendix E for more specific information on other adopted and relevant plans governing the Tijeras Arroyo.
+See Appendix D for more specific information on other adopted and relevant plans governing the Tijeras Arroyo.